HiEv/UInv/README.md

 Current progress (as of September 25, '18):
  - ~97% done on coding (240 out of 248+ currently proposed functions).
  - Very little sample code or testing done yet.
  - Documentation skeleton written.
-Additional details and examples to be added later
+Additional details and examples to be added later.

-You can take a look at an early version of the help file at the link below:

-http://bit.ly/UInvHelp  (work in progress)
+You can take a look at an early version of the help file at the link below: http://bit.ly/UInvHelp  (work in progress)

-or some simple introductory sample code can be found at the following link:

-http://bit.ly/UInvSampleCode  (work in progress)
+or some simple introductory sample code can be found at the following link: http://bit.ly/UInvSampleCode  (work in progress)

 I'm currently looking for pre-release testers, especially those willing to create mock-ups and text showing how they want the inventory system to work in their Twine projects.
 If you're interested, email me at: **HiEv (5\*9-2) at Yahoo dot com** .